madsherlock/SDU-UAS-15-Group1-Report/README.md

 The Data/Test_images directory contains images processed by the computer vision algorithms.

-The group contract is in Group contract.pdf.
+The group contract is in Group Contract.pdf.